Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

-In this subsection, we establish our definition of procedural fairness for ML models based on the concept of fairness~\cite{mehrabi2021survey}.
-Specifically, We focus on the decision logic of ML models and extend the notion of ML fairness to encompass procedural elements, and further define individual and group procedural fairness.
-In addition, a quantitative measurement or metric to assess the group procedural fairness is proposed based on FAE.
+In this subsection, we establish a definition of procedural fairness in ML models by drawing on research on procedural fairness in philosophy~\cite{thibaut1975procedural,leventhal1980should} and fairness concepts in the field of ML~\cite{mehrabi2021survey}.
+Specifically, we focus on the decision logic of ML models and extend the notion of ML fairness to encompass procedural elements, and further formally define individual and group procedural fairness.

-\textbf{Definition 1} The procedural fairness of the ML model is defined as the internal decision logic/process of the model without any prejudice or preference for individuals or groups due to their inherent or acquired characteristics.
+\textbf{Definition 1} The procedural fairness of the ML model is defined as the internal decision process or logic of the model without any prejudice or preference for individuals or groups due to their inherent or acquired characteristics.

-\textbf{Definition 2} The individual procedural fairness of the ML model is defined as that two similar samples should have similar decision logic/process.
+\textbf{Definition 2} The individual procedural fairness of the ML model is defined as that two similar data points $\textit{\textbf{x}}^{(i)}$ and $\textit{\textbf{x}}^{(j)}$ should have similar decision processes or logic:

+where $d_{\Phi}$ and $d_{\textit{\textbf{x}}}$ are used to measure the similarity of two decision processes and two data points, respectively.